Anyolite/anyolite/README.md

 ```bash
 shards install
 ```
-from a terminal (NOTE: this does NOT work on Windows yet due to shards not allowing non-executable files).
+from a terminal.

+If you are on Windows, this does currently not work, unless you use the experimental `working-shards` branch of Anyolite.

 Alternatively, you can clone this repository into the lib folder of your project and run
 ```bash